-Bassist Phil Ravita works in the Mid-Atlantic region as a free-lance musician and fronts his own jazz group.
+Bassist Phil Ravita is a doctoral candidate at Boston University, works in the Mid-Atlantic region as a free-lance musician and fronts his own jazz group.
 He is a member of The DC, Baltimore and New York Musician's Unions, The Baltimore Composer’s Forum, and the Baltimore Jazz Alliance.
-He is on faculty in the Department of Music at the University of Maryland Eastern Shore teaching applied lessons on bass and all string instruments, ensembles and classroom courses.
-He is also on faculty at the Community College of Baltimore County in Maryland in the Creative Arts Division teaching applied lessons as well as private lessons in jazz theory.
+He is on faculty in the Department of Music at Prince George’s Community College, teaching applied lessons on bass and all string instruments, and opn-line/classroom courses in Music History and Jazz Theory.
+He is also on faculty at the College of Southern Maryland.

-Phil plays various styles of music in small and large ensembles.
+Phil plays various styles of music in small and large ensembles on acoustic and electric bass.
 He has performs in orchestras as principal bassist, big bands, musical theatre and has performed for the Maryland Arts Festival.
-He has shared the concert stage with guest artists who include Bobby Shew, Jimmy Heath Claudio Roditi and Gabrielle Goodman, Diane Hoffman, Joyce Scott, Ruby Glover Scott Wenholdt and Steve Wilson.
+He has shared the concert stage with guest artists who include Bobby Shew, Jimmy Heath Claudio Roditi and Gabrielle Goodman, Diane Hoffman, Joyce Scott, Ruby Glover Scott Wenholdt, Renee Georges, Herb Scott, Alex Norris, Fred Moss, Victor Provost, Kim Nazazrain, Aku Addrich, Sean Johnson, Geoff Reecer, Thad Wilson, Jen Krupa and Steve Wilson.
 He also appears regularly in DC accompanying other guest artists.

 The Phil Ravita Jazz Group performed at Lexington Market and was favorably reviewed by the Baltimore Jazz Alliance in their monthly newsletter.
 Mr. Ravita's compositions have featured in showcase concerts sponsored by the Baltimore Jazz Alliance and in showcase concerts by the Baltimore Composer’s Forum.